zzulueta/mslearn-ai-agents/Instructions/07-use-agent-tools-with-mcp.md

    )
     ```

-    This code will connect to a remote git MCP server that allows AI agents to connect and assist with documentation queries for an existing github repository.
+    This code will connect to the Microsft Learn Docs remote MCP server.
+This is a cloud-hosted service that enables clients to access trusted and up-to-date information directly from Microsoft's official documentation.

 1. Under the comment **Create a new agent with the mcp tool definitions** and add the following code: